EEOC Sues Pharma Giant Eli Lilly for Age Discrimination

 Age discrimination is a prevalent workplace issue with a reported 80 percent of older workers having seen or experienced discrimination in the workplace firsthand.
 Bills like the Age Discrimination in Employment Act of 1967 seek to hold businesses responsible to the public.
 While companies may earnestly want to diversify their workforce with younger employees, their hiring strategies must be examined and/or amended to not discriminate against older applicants.

 Have you been denied workplace promotions or opportunities because of your age?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.